 What is bankruptcy?

-In the UK it’s only available to residents of England and Wales.
-In Scotland, a similar process known as Sequestration is used.
+In the UK, it’s only available to residents of England and Wales.
+In Scotland, a similar process known as sequestration is used.

 When someone declares bankruptcy, their financial affairs are placed under the control of the court, and a trustee or official receiver is appointed to oversee the process.
+The bankruptcy is also entered on a public register.

 The primary aim of bankruptcy is to help individuals regain control of their finances when they owe more money than they can reasonably repay.